junga-com/bg-atom-utils/README.md

 This is an NPM Package that provides utilities to for writing Atom plugins.

 As of 2020-03 it is a work in progress and is on its second version.

 See the atom package bg-atom-packageDev which demonstrate how to use this package and (eventually) provide some tools.

 ### Classes
 * class BGAtomPlugin :  base class for creating the main entrypoint for Atom packages.
 * class BGAtomView   :  base class for creating new Atom WorkspaceItems displayed in panes.
+* class PolyfillObjectMixin : base class for for manageing dynamic extensions to Atom global object while waiting for PR to be accepted
 * class BGStylesheet  : dynamically add and manage style rules to the DOM
 * class BGTimer       : class for simple timing of code
 * class BGFeedbackView :  class for displaying feedback for long tasks